What is Rational Recovery®?

 to be true."
 That objection, of course, is an example of the Addictive

-Voice, because it supports continued addiction.
+Voice, because it supports the Option to drink/use.
 The definition of the Addictive Voice is, any thinking

 that supports or suggests the possible future use of alcohol and